 These preschool bird activities are sure to instill a love of birds in your preschooler.
 Learning about birds is fun for kids of all ages.
 Birds are everywhere.
-All your child has to do is take a simple walk or even just step outside, and within no time, they’ll see or hear one of these little feathery friends.
+All your child has to do is step outside, and within no time, they’ll see or hear one of these little feathery friends.

 This post contains affiliate links.
 For more information, please read my full disclosure.